SAP-samples/fiori-elements-v4-rap-learning-journey/Fiori Elements App Based on an V4 RAP Service/unit3ConfiguringAbapCdsAnnotationsInTheBackEnd/lesson1CreatingAListReport/exercise4AddCriticalityToTheTravelStatusColumn.md

   total_price as TotalPrice,
   currency_code as CurrencyCode,
   description as Description,
-  overall_status as OverallStatus,
   case overall_status
    when 'O' then 2
    when 'A' then 3
    when 'X' then 1
    else 0
   end as OverallStatusCriticality,
-  @Semantics.user.createdBy: true
+  overall_status as OverallStatus,
   created_by as CreatedBy,
-  @Semantics.systemDateTime.createdAt: true
   created_at as CreatedAt,
-  @Semantics.user.lastChangedBy: true
   last_changed_by as LastChangedBy,
   @Semantics.systemDateTime.lastChangedAt: true
   last_changed_at as LastChangedAt,